jcww247/Satc-multi-masternode/README.md

 # Donation
 MAG address: Coming Soon

-# The Person Who Helped has BTC Here till i get mine :)
+# Be Generours, Share More to Earn More :)
 BTC  address: